Financial Reporting Council

 Regulatory Standards and Codes Committee

-The Regulatory Standards and Codes Committee (the ‘Committee’) shall be responsible for approving and overseeing on behalf of the Board high quality, effective and proportionate Standards, Guidance, SORPs, Practice Notes and Codes for corporate governance, stewardship, audit and assurance, actuarial, and corporate reporting work.
+The Regulatory Standards and Codes Committee (the ‘Committee’) remit entails high quality, effective and proportionate standards, codes and guidance for corporate governance, corporate reporting, stewardship, audit and assurance, and actuarial work.

 The Committee comprises of the Chair of the Committee and other non-executive Directors of the FRC.
 In addition, the Committee will be assisted by Senior Advisors, who will provide technical expertise and advice where requested, but will not be involved in taking decisions.